 Below: Smooth Sumac can be trained and pruned to produce a nice shrubby plant cluster (1st photo)- full sun only though; native form shown in the 2nd photo.
 3rd photo - A cluster of drupes in April that carried thru the winter.

 1st photo Above and below: The characteristic leaf structure of Smooth Sumac.
 2nd photo above - The smooth spring twig with new growth.
 Staghorn sumac would have hair on the twig and no spots.
-3rd photo above and 2nd photo below: The smooth leaf stems and the spotted twigs.
+3rd photo above and 2nd photo below show the smooth leaf stems and the spotted twigs.

 Below: Each hairy drupe contains one ellipsoid shaped, slightly flattened, greenish-tan hard seed.